 Director Michelle Smith McDonald said many in the audience may not have understood the technical numbers.
 She suggested that CEMEX develop an outreach plan that the public understands.

-CEMEX consultant Yasha Saber said the company has a communication plan in place, and part of it will be the posting of information on the quarry website at http://cemexeliotfacility.com/.
-The formal name for the two gravel pits is Eliot Quarry.
+CEMEX consultant Yasha Saber said the company has a communication plan in place that includes posting information on the quarry website.

 Aggregate Needed Nearby

-CEMEX representatives stated that the Bay Area will need 2 billion tons of sand and gravel over the next 50 years.
+CEMEX representatives said the Bay Area will need two billion tons of sand and gravel over the next 50 years.
 Keeping construction costs down will be important.
 The closer the quarries are to the job sites, the cheaper the construction.

-Savings are important to the taxpayers, commented Haldeman.
-Some 45% of construction in the region is paid by tax dollars, she said.
+Savings are important to the taxpayers, Haldeman said.
+About 45% of construction in the region is paid by tax dollars, she said.

-Tamara Reus, President of Friends of Open Space and Vineyards, commented that she was pleased to see trails included in the reclamation project.
+Tamara Reus, president of Friends of Open Space and Vineyards, said she was pleased to see trails included in the reclamation project.

 Saber noted that the Lake A segment of the trail already is in place.
 The Lake B portion would be developed before it’s turned over to Zone 7.

 Zone 7 is only one stop along the path to reclamation plan approval.
-The Alameda County Planning Commission, Board of Supervisors and federal and state environmental regulators are also on the way.
+Alameda County and state and federal environmental regulators must sign off on it too.